-Choosing the right WordPress hosting account is critical to the success of a self-hosted WordPress blog.
+Choosing the right WordPress hosting account is critical to the success of your self-hosted WordPress blog.

 What is WordPress Hosting?